-App-flow identification at a DetNet service sub-layer is realized by an S-Label.
-MPLS-aware DetNet end systems and edge nodes, which are by definition MPLS ingress and egress nodes, MUST add and remove an app-flow specific d-CW and S-Label.
-Relay nodes MAY swap S-Label values when processing an app-flow.
+A DetNet flow at the DetNet service sub-layer is identified by an S-Label.
+MPLS-aware DetNet end systems and edge nodes, which are by definition MPLS ingress and egress nodes, MUST add (push) and remove (pop) a DetNet service-specific d-CW and S-Label.
+Relay nodes MAY swap S-Label values when processing a DetNet flow, i.e., incoming and outgoing S-Labels of a DetNet flow can be different.

-The S-Label value MUST be provisioned per app-flow via configuration, e.g., via the controller plane described in [I-D.ietf-detnet-data-plane-framework].
-Note that S-Labels provide app-flow identification at the downstream DetNet service sub-layer receiver, not the sender.
+S-Label values MUST be provisioned per DetNet service via configuration, e.g., via the controller plane described in [I-D.ietf-detnet-data-plane-framework].
+Note that S-Labels provide identification at the downstream DetNet service sub-layer receiver, not the sender.
 As such, S-Labels MUST be allocated by the entity that controls the service sub-layer receiving node's label space, and MAY be allocated from the platform label space [RFC3031].
-Because S-Labels are local to each node rather than being a global identifier within a domain, they must be advertised to their upstream DetNet service-aware peer nodes (e.g., a DetNet MPLS End System or a DetNet Relay or Edge Node and interpreted in the context of their received F-Label.
+Because S-Labels are local to each node rather than being a global identifier within a domain, they must be advertised to their upstream DetNet service-aware peer nodes (e.g., a DetNet MPLS End System or a DetNet Relay or Edge Node) and interpreted in the context of their received F-Label(s).
+In some PREOF topologies, the node performing replication will be sending to multiple nodes performing PEF or POF, and may need to send different S-Label values for the different member flows for the same DetNet service.

-The S-Label will normally be at the bottom of the label stack once the last F-Label is removed, immediately preceding the d-CW.
+An S-Label will normally be at the bottom of the label stack once the last F-Label is removed, immediately preceding the d-CW.
 To support service sub-layer level OAM, an OAM Associated Channel Header (ACH) [RFC4385] together with a Generic Associated Channel Label (GAL) [RFC5586] MAY be used in place of a d-CW.